jeshal17/IoT-Smart-Monitoring/README.md

 ### About :
 <br>

-This project is an IoT-based monitoring system designed and simulated using **Tinkercad**.
-It uses Arduino with different sensors and output components to monitor conditions and provide real-time responses.
+This project is an **IoT-based smart monitoring system** designed to automate environmental monitoring.
+It uses **Arduino, soil moisture, and temperature sensors** to collect real-time readings, process the data, and display results on an LCD.
+LEDs and a buzzer provide alerts when conditions cross predefined limits.
+The system was built and tested in **Tinkercad** by varying sensor inputs and verifying the corresponding responses.

 ## Components :